 Employers are not allowed to prevent an employee from taking unpaid protected leave for a qualifying event.
 The employee must be given their permitted time for tending to qualifying medical reasons pertaining to a family member or for a personal health condition.

-If the employer tries to convince the employee not to take unpaid leave or retaliates against the employee for taking protected leave by demoting them from their current position to a lower position that pays less, or terminates the employee, that would be a violation of CFRA laws.
+If the employer tries to convince the employee not to take unpaid leave or retaliates against the employee for taking protected leave by demoting them from their current position to a lower position that pays less or terminates the employee, that would be a violation of CFRA laws.

 Any employer who discriminates against an eligible employee by reducing their responsibilities, excluding them from meetings, gatherings, or opportunities, for taking protected leave, that would be a violation of CFRA laws.

-Any employer who harrasses an eligible employee at their place of employment and encourages colleagues and other employees to do the same by ridiculing or otherwise infringing on the employee's civil rights in any capacity, that would be a violation of CFRA laws.
+Any employer who harasses an eligible employee at their place of employment and encourages colleagues and other employees to do the same by ridiculing or otherwise infringing on the employee’s civil rights in any capacity, that would be a violation of CFRA laws.

 If you believe you have been discriminated or retaliated against for taking pregnancy disability leave or tending to the health condition of one of your family members, you need to get a dedicated employment discrimination attorney on your side to help protect your rights.

 The Law Office of Fahim Rahman has been fighting covered employers who have violated the California Family Rights Act and holding them accountable.
-Our team has the skill, experience, and knowledge to protect employees who have been treated unfairly by employers.
+Our team has the skills, experience, and knowledge to protect employees who have been treated unfairly by employers.

 Being the victim of a CFRA violation can be a difficult and frightening situation, especially when it has resulted in the termination of your employment.
 You may feel confused and all alone but you are not alone.
-Our employment discrimination attorneys are on your side, ready to listen to your situation, and help you determine if you have a case.
+Our employment discrimination attorneys are on your side, ready to listen to your situation and help you determine if you have a case.

 Don’t go it alone.
 The CFRA is clear as to what constitutes a violation but the state law can be complex and you can be sure your employer has many highly-skilled lawyers on their side.